dojo/docs/developer/design/loader/edit1.rst

     id // (string) a resource identifier that is prefixed by a module identifier ) -> string

+For example, let's say you've defined a configuration that will cause the module identifier "myApp/widgets/button" to point to the resource ``http://acmeCopy.com/myApp/widgets/button.js``.
+In such a case, ``require.toUrl("myApp/widgets/templates/button.html")`` would return ``http://acmeCopy.com/myApp/widgets/templates/button.html``.

+This also works with relative IDs when ``require`` is a `context-sensitive require`_.

+``require.toAbsMid`` converts the given module ID to an absolute module ID.
+This function is only useful when used in conjunction with a `context-sensitive require`_.

+.. code-block :: javascript

   require.toAbsMid(
     moduleId // (string) a module identifier
   ) -> string

+``require.undef`` removes a module from the module namespace. ``require.undef`` is primarily useful for test frameworks that need to load and unload modules without having to reload the entire application.

+.. code-block :: javascript

   require.undef(
     moduleId // (string) a module identifier
   ) -> undefined

+``require.log`` is an alias to the current environment's ``console.log`` equivalent.
+Each passed argument is logged to a separate line.

+.. code-block :: javascript

   require.log(
-    // (…rest) one or more messages to log
+    // (...rest) one or more messages to log
   ) -> undefined

-``require.toUrl`` converts a name that is prefixed by a module identifier to a URL by replacing the module identifier prefix with the path resolved by the normalization process.
-For example, let's say you've defined a configuration that will cause the module identifier "myApp/widgets/button" to point to the resource http://acmeCopy.com/myApp/widgets/button.js.
-In such a case, ``require.toUrl("myApp/widgets/templates/button.html")`` would return "http://acmeCopy.com/myApp/widgets/templates/button.html".
-This also works with relative IDs when ``require`` is a `context-sensitive require`_.

-``require.toAbsMid`` converts the given module ID to an absolute module ID.
-This function is only useful when used in conjunction with a context-sensitive require.

-``require.undef`` removes a module from the module namespace. ``require.undef`` is primarily useful for test frameworks that need to load and unload modules without having to reload the entire application.

-``require.log`` is an alias to the current environment’s ``console.log``-equivalent.
-Each passed argument is logged to a separate line.

-``require.toAbsMid`` and ``require.undef`` Dojo-specific extensions to the AMD specification.
+``require.toAbsMid`` and ``require.undef`` are Dojo-specific extensions to the AMD specification.

 =====================================
 CommonJS require, exports, and module